Preserving Borneos richly biodiverse tropical peat swamp forests and improving local lives

 The Rimba Raya peat swamp forests are located in Central Kalimantan province on the island of Borneo in Indonesia.
 Before the project was established, these immensely biodiverse tropical peatlands were scheduled for conversion into four palm oil estates by the provincial government.

-distributed between nine villages
+throughout nine villages

 The Rimba Raya Biodiversity Reserve protects 91,215 hectares of rich, tropical peat swamp forests which are monitored by local rangers as well as by satellite and aerial imagery.
 The reserve is adjacent to the world-renowned Tanjung Puting National Park and forms a physical buffer zone along the parks eastern border.
 As well as preserving ecosystem diversity and the habitat of endangered species like the Bornean orangutan, the project reduces emissions by avoiding the planned deforestation of over 47,000 hectares of forests for palm oil production.